Balsham: Education

 The Meadow Community Primary School on the High Street provides for primary school children aged from 4 to 11.
 The school had 234 pupils in 2016.
 Children from the surrounding villages West Wratting, West Wickham, and Weston Colville also attend the school, travelling there by bus.
 Children of secondary school age travel to nearby Linton Village College.

 Culture and sports

-The Church Institute used to host a number of groups and societies.
-However, in recent years, the Women's Institute and local pantomime groups are more likely to meet at the school.
 The Holy Trinity Church holds two services every Sunday and communion every Wednesday.
 The church also plays host to two yearly concerts by the village choir, the Balsham Singers.
 The village has a large recreation ground and bowling green used by football, cricket, and bowls teams.

 Media

 Balsham is covered by several local newspapers.
-The Cambridge Evening News is published each afternoon and occasionally contains news about the village, while the Haverhill Echo appears every Thursday and offers more comprehensive coverage.
-The Saffron Walden Reporter is a free newspaper delivered weekly to every residence in the village, and is the main source of local property listings.
+The Cambridge Evening News is published each afternoon and occasionally contains news about the village, while the Haverhill Echo appears every Thursday.
+The Saffron Walden Reporter is a free newspaper delivered weekly to every residence in the village.
 Balsham Review is a monthly parish magazine with local news, sporting reports, and advertisements.
-Local radio stations include BBC Radio Cambridgeshire and Heart Cambridge.
+Local radio stations include BBC Radio Cambridgeshire and Heart East.